LOW DOSE ANTIGEN (LDA) THERAPY

 LDA is a method of immunotherapy that involves desensitization with combinations of a wide variety of extremely low dose allergens, given with the enzyme beta-glucuronidase.
-This induces production of activated T suppressor cells.
+This induces the production of activated T suppressor cells.
 It includes mixtures of over 300 allergens that act quite universally, thus decreasing the body’s tendency to overact.
 The overall success rate of LDA therapy is around 80% but can vary depending on the severity of the condition being treated as well as how long the condition has been present.
 The better the patient is able to follow the rules (see patient instruction booklet) the better will be the success rate.
 This treatment is a long-term therapy and the patient must be committed to completing it.

 How is LDA Given?

 LDA is given by intradermal injections (injections of small amounts of medication just under the skin).
 Most of the time the location for the injections is in the underside of the forearm, like getting a TB skin test.
-Usually injections are given every 2 months, with some exceptions, and then spaced out as symptoms improve.
-The injections are uncomfortable but the discomfort generally last from a few minutes to less than 30 minutes.
+Usually, injections are given every 2 months, with some exceptions, and then spaced out as symptoms improve.
+The injections are uncomfortable but the discomfort generally lasts from a few minutes to less than 30 minutes.

 Are There Any Concerns In Regard To Severe Allergies (Anaphylaxes) or Severe Asthma?